Learning Management System Review

 Pilot Courses

-The following numbers of courses were piloted in the two pilot LMS environments:
+The following number of courses were piloted in the two pilot LMS environments:

 Sandbox Courses